Monopole Superconductivity in Magnetically Doped Cd$_3$As$_2$

-As shown in the above examples, the total vorticity of the projected gap function on FS$_+$ for inter-FS pairing for the $\chi=1$ or $2$ Weyl node, $\nu_{tot}$, is independent of the form of the proximitized pairing and is a topological invariant equivalent to twice the monopole charge of the Cooper pair, $\nu_{tot}=2q_p$, with $q_p = C$ for pairing between electron pockets with Chern numbers $C$ and $-C$ in general.
-These simple $\chi=1$ and $2$ Weyl node examples demonstrate the topological structure of the monopole gap function, where the gap function cannot be smoothly defined in a single gauge and the pair monopole charge can be inferred from the gauge transformation at the equator.
-As we discuss below, monopole gap function structure arises in superconducting magnetically doped Cd$_3$As$_2$, where the resulting patterns of gap function nodes are similarly constrained by the total vorticity.
+In this paper, we explore different uniform superconducting pairing orders allowed by symmetry in magnetically doped Cd$_3$As$_2$.
+In three topologically distinct cases, pairing between Fermi pockets with opposite Chern numbers $C=0$, $\pm 1$, and $\pm 2$ at chemical potentials of $35$, $20$, and $0$meV above the zero-field Dirac node energy, we demonstrate different classes of pairing order distinguishable by the topological invariant $\nu_{tot}=2C$.
+This invariant is the total momentum-space vorticity that can be identified with the winding of the superconducting phase over a paired Fermi pocket \cite{Murakami2003a,Li2018}, and monopole pairing order results for the latter two cases, where the topological invariant is nontrivial.

+The crystalline symmetry in magnetically doped Cd$_3$As$_2$ further enriches the superconducting order and influences the nodal structure of monopole pairing.
+Within the same topological class, the pairing order can exhibit gap node and phase winding patterns with different symmetries.
+For the monopole pairing between the high Chern number $C=\pm 2$ Fermi pockets, we find nonvanishing monopole pairing order in the $A_u$, $B_u$, $^1E_u$, and $^2E_u$ representations of the $C_{4h}$ point group symmetry, with different phase winding patterns in this case subject to the same topological invariant $\nu_{tot} = 4$.

-\paragraph{Monopole Superconductivity in Magnetically Doped Cd$_3$As$_2$} To explore monopole superconducting order in real materials, we consider magnetically doped Cd$_3$As$_2$, which host Weyl nodes that can give rise to inversion-related Fermi pockets with opposite Chern numbers.
-The inversion-symmetric low temperature phase of Cd$_3$As$_2$ features Dirac nodes at $\pm\k_D = (0, 0, \pm k_D)$ \cite{Ali2014b}, which can be studied by an effective $\k\cdot\p$ model \cite{Wang2013} (reviewed in S. M. Sec.
-IIIA) that can be modified in the magnetically doped case.
-In the presence of magnetic dopants, represented by a Zeeman exchange field along the $z$ direction, the symmetry of the system is reduced from point group $D_{4h}$ to $C_{4h}$, and each Dirac node splits into multiple Weyl nodes \cite{Baidya2020}.
+\textit{Model of superconducting magnetically doped Cd$_3$As$_2$.} Magnetically doped Cd$_3$As$_2$ provides a useful platform for material realization of monopole superconducting order.
+The inversion-symmetric low temperature phase of Cd$_3$As$_2$ features Dirac nodes at $\pm\k_D$ \cite{Ali2014b} that can be described by a $\k\cdot\p$ model \cite{Wang2013} (see also Sec.
+IA of the Supplemental Material (S. M.)).
+In the presence of magnetic dopants, represented by a Zeeman exchange field along the $z$ direction, the symmetry is reduced from point group $D_{4h}$ to $C_{4h}$, and each Dirac node splits into multiple inversion-related Weyl nodes \cite{Baidya2020}.
+Hence, when the system is doped near the Weyl nodes, the system features disconnected inversion-related Fermi pockets with opposite Chern numbers.
+As the topological Fermi pockets separately lack inversion symmetry about their centers, superconducting pairing between inversion-related Fermi pockets is energetically preferred to intra-Fermi pocket pairing, leading to the possibility of monopole superconductivity \cite{Li2018}.